 We are also affiliate members of the FIDI & OMNI international relocation network and have industry partners all over the world.

-Marine insurance is a key consideration when shipping overseas.
-We recommend you consider protecting your valuable personal possessions while in transit or storage with our ‘All Risk’ Marine Standard Liability cover.
+Marine insurance is a key consideration when shipping a large consignment of items overseas.
+We recommend you protect your possessions while in transit and storage with our ‘All Risk’ Marine Standard Liability cover.

 Read Our Moving Guide